 10 foods you have to try when you come to Bordeaux and the region

 This is a lovely, fresh salad from the region of Landes.
 It is the perfect beginning to any meal.
 The salad is a mix of hot and cold products.
-Warm duck breast and gizzards are combined with crisp salad, tomatoes, cucumber, apples or asparagus.
-Everything is topped with pine nuts, chervil, parsley and toasted and grilled bread croutons.
+Warm duck breasts and gizzards are combined with a crisp salad, tomatoes, cucumber, apples, or asparagus.
+Everything is topped with pine nuts, chervil, parsley, and toasted and grilled bread croutons.

 Crevettes blanches – Shrimps

 Those special kinds of shrimps (special because they stay white even after they are cooked) are a beloved snack around these parts.
 Fished mostly from the Garonne they are a preferred aperitif as they go perfectly with a glass of cool, white wine.
 They are sometimes flavored with aniseed which I am not crazy about but they are still yummy.

 Agneau de Pauillac – Lamb

 This dish dates to the 13th century when it was probably created by shepherds from the Aquitaine and the Pyrenees regions.
 If you love lamb meat, I am sure you would love this recipe.
 The emphasis here falls on the protein and it calls for a specific kind of lamb meat (or rather a specific way the lamb was fed.)
 The tender meat is prepared with butter, garlic, herbs, and vegetables like carrots and artichoke.